Anne Bancroft: Early life and education

-Bancroft was born Anna Maria Luisa Italiano on September 17, 1931 in the Bronx, New York, the middle of three daughters of Mildred Carmela (1907–2010), a telephone operator, and Michael Gregory Italiano (1905–2001), a dress pattern maker.
+Bancroft was born Anna Maria Louisa Italiano on September 17, 1931, in the Bronx, New York, the middle of three daughters of Mildred Carmela (1907–2010), a telephone operator, and Michael Gregory Italiano (1905–2001), a dress pattern maker.
 Her parents were children of Italian immigrants from Muro Lucano, Basilicata.
 She grew up Roman Catholic.

 Bancroft was raised in Little Italy, in the Belmont neighborhood of the Bronx, attended P.S.
 12, later moving to 1580 Zerega Ave. and graduating from Christopher Columbus High School in 1948.
 She then attended HB Studio, the American Academy of Dramatic Arts, the Actors Studio and the American Film Institute's Directing Workshop for Women at the University of California, Los Angeles.
 After appearing in a number of live television dramas, including Studio One and The Goldbergs under the name Anne Marno, later, at Darryl Zanuck's insistence, she chose the less foreign-sounding surname of Bancroft "because it sounded dignified".

 Career

 1952–1962: Initial work and breakthrough

 Bancroft made her screen debut with a major role in the 1952 Marilyn Monroe-led psychological thriller Don't Bother to Knock.
 She appeared in 14 films over the next five years, including Treasure of the Golden Condor (1953), Gorilla at Large (1954), Demetrius and the Gladiators (1954), New York Confidential (1955) and Walk the Proud Land (1956).

 After three weeks of location work on The Last Hunt (1955), a horse got out of control causing Bancroft to land hard on the horn of her saddle.
-Due to hospitalization she was replaced as the Native American girl by Debra Paget; although some of her long distance shots were retained in finished film.
+Due to hospitalization she was replaced as the Native American girl by Debra Paget; although some of her long-distance shots were retained in finished film.

 In 1957, Bancroft was directed by Jacques Tourneur in a David Goodis adaptation, Nightfall.
 In 1958, she made her Broadway debut as lovelorn, Bronx-accented Gittel Mosca opposite Henry Fonda (as the married man Gittel loves) in William Gibson's two-character play Two for the Seesaw, directed by Arthur Penn.
 For the role, she won the Tony Award for Best Featured Actress in a Play.